-I SMILED WRYLY at the cartoon on the stationery.
+I SMILED WRYLY AT THE CARTOON on the stationery.
 The picture showed a woman standing before an all-male ecclesiastical board and asking, "Are you trying to tell me that God is not an equal opportunity employer?"
 I thought to myself, "Yes, that is precisely what women have been told for centuries."
 In fact, we have been assured of it for so long that until recently it was almost unthinkable to question the situation.
 I thought too of the times I had been asked by LDS women, in whispered tones, "How do you feel about women holding the priesthood?"
 It is a question which has hardly been raised except in whispers among Mormons, let alone treated with enough respect to warrant serious consideration.
-When a non-LDS reporter asked President Kimball about the possibility of ordaining women, the reply was "impossible."1 Members of the Church generally regard this reponse as adequate and definitive.
+When a non-LDS reporter asked President Kimball about the possibility of ordaining women, the reply was "impossible."
+1 Members of the church generally regard this response as adequate and definitive.
 I perceive, however, dissatisfaction among Mormon women over the rigidly defined "role" church authorities consistently articulate for women.
-This dissatisfaction has been noticeably manifested in such developments as the heightened interest in the less-traditional women role models in Mormon history, in the establishment of Exponent II on "the dual platforms of Mormonism and feminism"2 and in the renewed interest in developing an understanding of the nature of our Heavenly Mother.3 As we rethink our traditional place in the Church and society, we will almost inevitably kindle discussion of the ordination of women.
+This dissatisfaction has been noticeably manifested in such developments as the heightened interest in the less-traditional women role models in Mormon history, in the establishment of Exponent II, in "the dual platforms of Mormonism and feminism,"2 and in the renewed interest in developing an understanding of the nature of our Heavenly Mother.3 As